kinecosystem/blockchain-ops/SECURITY.md

 ### S3

-1. History archive should be publicly readable globally, and specifically available for other nodes to catch up.
+1. The history archive should be publicly readable globally, and specifically available for other nodes to catch up.
-1. Wriet access should only be given to the Core instance managing the archive.
+1. Write access should only be given to the Core instance managing the archive.